notonthehighstreet/toga/README.md

 [![Test Coverage](https://codeclimate.com/repos/56d6f79a4304122460007970/badges/70c559a8e7dbfc647eb1/coverage.svg)](https://codeclimate.com/repos/56d6f79a4304122460007970/coverage)
 [![CircleCI](https://circleci.com/gh/notonthehighstreet/toga.svg?style=svg&circle-token=ed76cf8859cf269882e89ae499b99d61d6e4cd6e)](https://circleci.com/gh/notonthehighstreet/toga)

-Toga magically serves front-end components so that they can be instantly used with *any* web-app.
+Toga magically serves front-end components which are pre-rendered on the server and initialised on the client so that they can be instantly used with *any* web-app.

-## Toga Serves components?
+## Toga Serves pre-rendered components?

-Once toga is installed and running, you can tell it to use any Git-repo / NPM-package that contain any number of web components.
+Once toga is installed and running, you can tell it to use any Git-repo / NPM-package that contain web components.
-Toga automatically gives you end points so that you can quickly access the components HTML, CSS and JS;
+Toga automatically gives you end points so that you can quickly access the components rendered HTML, compiled CSS and compiled JS;

 Once the Toga-served assets (HTML, CSS + JS) have been included in your Ruby, PHP, Perl or *any* web-app, the components will be rendered on the server and initialised on the client automatically.
+The component is then ready to use and behaves as you'd expect.

-This means you can include the latest components in your existing apps without having to do complete a rebuild.
+This means you can include the latest components and technology in your existing apps without having to do complete a rebuild.

 ## What type of components?